Loading Results

 Heat regulation is a balance of heat transfer between our body and the environment to maintain your core temperature “set-point” of about 98.6 degrees.
 As you exercise, your core temperature rises and transfers heat to your skeletal muscles until the muscles are warmed up.
 Then the heat begins to transfer back to your core until your core temperature rises and needs to be transferred to your skin and out to the environment.

-The body loses heat by radiation -- in which heat moves away from the body -- and convection -- in which heat is shed through air moving over your skin.
-Radiation and convection transfer heat to the environment until the thermometer reaches 96.8 degrees -- then your body's heat is absorbed rather than dissipated.
-At that point, your body mostly cools itself by evaporation, or sweat.
+The body loses heat by radiation in which heat moves away from the body, and convection in which heat is shed through air moving over your skin.
+Radiation and convection transfer heat to the environment until the thermometer reaches 96.8 degrees at which point your body's heat is absorbed rather than dissipated.
+At that point, your body mostly cools itself by evaporation or sweat.
 Sweating relies on water evaporating, which requires air flow and water vapor pressure gradient, or condensation, between the skin and air.
 Sweating is more effective in low humidity or dry air.

 Hydration is closely tied to heat-exercise tolerance.
 The core temperature threshold (or set-point) is closely tied to fluid volume and concentration.
 Dehydration means your body’s fluid concentration is high and fluid volume is low, indicating that your body needs to hold onto fluid (and not sweat).
 The decreased sweat rate leads to decreased heat loss, which increases the core temperature.
 Dehydration also causes decreased cardiac performance and decreased exercise tolerance in hot weather.